1. Have students take this quiz on Myths of Aging and discuss their answers.

 - During the interview, first consider the concepts of therapeutic communication when discussing the client’s family, expectations in life, work history, frustrations, accomplishments and hobbies.
 Engage in discussion about what it was like to move to their current apartment, experiences going from the hospital to home or rehabilitation and possible feelings about independence and dependence on others, such as living in a nursing home.

 - Obtain a health history, but this should not be the main focus of the interview.
 This health history should include a list of medications.
-Select the appropriate tool(s) from the how to try this series to further evaluate the client.
+Select the appropriate tool(s) from the Try This: Series to further evaluate the client.
 An example of appropriate tools based on the interview:

-5. Have the student repeat the interview with a client living in assisted living and then again with a client living in a skilled long term care unit or dementia unit.
-Look at the list of tools from the how to try this series and select appropriate assessment tools.
+3. Have the student repeat the interview with a client living in assisted living and then again with a client living in a skilled long term care unit or dementia unit.
+Look at the list of tools from the Try This: Series and select appropriate assessment tools.
 The tools listed above may be appropriate or also consider: